 As a member of the Directors Guild of America and Producers Guild of America, he has also served as a faculty member for the International Film and Television Workshop in Rockport, Maine where he taught Budgeting and Scheduling for Motion Pictures.
 Friedman’s feature films have grossed over $6B worldwide.
 More recently, he was sought after by China’s film studios to assist with planning of the Wuxi Chinawood Sound Stages in the Jiangsu Province of China which are now completed.

-With a breadth of motion picture industry experience covering decades of trend setting productions from 16mm, 35mm, 70mm and now the digital age, Louis has worked with many of the American Film Market’s most accomplished directors, producers, writers and actors.
+With a breadth of motion picture industry experience covering decades of trend setting productions in 16mm, 35mm, 70mm, IMAX, 3D and now the digital age, Louis has worked with many of the American Film Market’s most accomplished directors, producers, writers and actors.
 Contributing to fifteen feature films that have each grossed over $100M box office, he has worked on more than 70 films, earning 37 Oscar nominations and 21 Oscar wins and his television projects have received a total of 352 nominations from the Academy of Television Arts and Sciences, 12 Golden Globe awards and 25 Emmy awards.